Underdog Olympians: a worthwhile investment?

 "I think it's only going to pick up more and more," he says.
 "So me and Sebastian have plans to invest more in roller skiing in Colombia, I think the same thing will happen in Tonga and I hope German carries the torch in Mexico."

-While the athletes Bragiel has funded so far have been veterans (Taufatofua is 34, Uprimny 42 and Madrazo 43), he has now set his sights on cultivating a winter sports culture in "smaller, exotic countries" by investing in the youth.
+While the athletes Bragiel has funded so far have been veterans (Taufatofua is 34 and Madrazo 43), he has now set his sights on cultivating a winter sports culture in "smaller, exotic countries" by investing in the youth.

 However, he certainly isn't ruling out investing in the likes of Taufatofua and Madrazo again.